shaoyuanlo/EDANet/README.md

 **"Efficient Dense Modules of Asymmetric Convolution for Real-Time Semantic Segmentation"**

-by Shao-Yuan Lo, Hsueh-Ming Hang, Sheng-Wei Chan, Jing-Jhih Lin
+by [Shao-Yuan Lo](https://github.com/shaoyuanlo), Hsueh-Ming Hang, Sheng-Wei Chan, Jing-Jhih Lin

 ![EDANet](https://github.com/shaoyuanlo/EDANet/blob/master/models/EDANet_figure.PNG)

-NOTE: The source codes must be kept confidential due to the sponsor's request for this project.
-If you are interested in reproducing EDANet, you can try to write the network code (we use PyTorch) based on the layer disposal we provided.
-Then welcome to send your code to Shao-Yuan Lo (me, the email address is shown in the paper) via email.
-I will check the code for you.
+NOTE: I cannot share our source codes due to the sponsor's request for this project.
+If you are interested in reproducing EDANet, you can try to write the network code (we use PyTorch) based on the layer disposal I provided here.
+Or you can access the implementations by others: [[pytorch_EDANet]](https://github.com/wpf535236337/pytorch_EDANet) (Pengfei Wang).

+If you have any questions or suggestions, welcome to contact Shao-Yuan Lo (me, the email address is shown in the paper).

 ## Pakages
 This repository is organized as: